rajvipulraj401/React/React_notes/REACT_Full_Course/23to27-ReactLevel_3/README.md

 **Automatic state value updates:** React handles state updates internally, ensuring that the most recent state values are readily available within the component function during re-renders.
 There's no need for manual reassignment of state values; React takes care of it behind the scenes.

-By understanding how state changes trigger component re-renders, developers can create dynamic and responsive user interfaces with React effortlessly.

 4. For functional components, use the useState hook.